-Joe Byrne, Tourism Ireland’s Executive Vice President United States and Canada, said: “Tourism Ireland was delighted to bring the World Report crew to Wicklow and Ireland.
+Joe Byrne, Tourism Ireland’s head of North America, said: “Tourism Ireland was delighted to bring the World Report crew to Wicklow and Ireland.
 The publicity value of this programme is fantastic – it will be seen by about three million potential holidaymakers right across the US.
 It is an excellent way to raise awareness of Wicklow and Ireland and the wonderful tourism product on offer, encouraging more Americans to vacation in Ireland in 2012 and beyond.

 “The United States is a tremendously important market for tourism to the island of Ireland and Tourism Ireland is working hard to keep the island of Ireland ‘top of mind’ with Americans.
 We are undertaking strong campaigns in the US, which are highlighting great value and urging consumers to ‘jump into Ireland’ and to include Ireland in their vacation plans for 2012.
 In our promotions, we promise potential visitors an experience that will be unique, full of engagement and great fun.
 With great access and attractive on-the-ground offers, we believe the island of Ireland is well positioned to deliver what an American holidaymaker wants.”